Photos taken using a drone on 22. August 2017 by Thomas Widmer, post production by Malgorzata Sitnik.

 There are barns which house sheep and sheepdogs before and after the alpine farming season.
 Furthermore there are buildings to house small suckler cows and their offspring and for questions relating to research with cattle.

-An enclosure for wild animals (fallow and roe deer) of 6 hectares is being created, including a winter and summer shelter.
+An enclosure for wild animals (fallow) of 6 hectares is being created, including a winter and summer shelter.
 Other special animals such as exotic cattle breeds, yaks and camelids can be kept in the enclosure for research purposes.
 Besides barns, there are also living quarters, offices and simple laboratories available for employees and researchers.

 The facilities at Früebüel allow research into breeding cattle and suckler cows kept in groups both inside and on the pasture.
 Due to its altitude, the site is ideal for approaching questions related to mountain farms and the foothills of the alps.
-The enclosure for wild animals allows research into fallow and roe deer, and is the only of its kind in Switzerland.
+The enclosure for wild animals allows research into fallow, and is the only of its kind in Switzerland.

 Flight by paraglider above Früebüel on 20.04.2018

 New perspective on the AgroVet-Strickhof site Früebüel | Flight by paraglider and photos by Joël Bérard

 - 1943: Acquisition of the site by the Swiss Confederation to use it as a military prison